Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 ### useD3

-The `useD3` hook is responsible for creating a reference to the DOM element where D3 will do it's work creating DOM elements.
+The `useD3` hook is responsible for creating a reference to the DOM element where D3 will do its work creating DOM elements.

 ```JS
 export const useD3 = (renderChartFn, dependencies) => {